 Service animals are welcome in all Contra Costa County Library locations.
 A service animal is defined as a dog or miniature horse that has been individually trained to do work or perform tasks for an individual with a disability.

 Contra Costa County Library considers the needs of users with disabilities in the planning and layout of public programming, meeting spaces and facilities.
 The Library makes every effort to provide reasonable accommodations as requested by individuals with special needs with 72 hours notice.

-To request an accommodation for any of the Library’s programs, services, or activities, please inform the community library manager of your accommodation request.
+To request an accommodation for any of the Library’s programs, services, or activities, please inform the branch manager of your accommodation request.

 Books for the Homebound

-To register for this service, or for more information, please complete this form or contact us toll free at 800-984-4636.
+To register for this service, or for more information, please complete this form.
 Books for the Homebound is provided free of charge.

 California State Library Braille and Talking Book Library

-The Braille and Talking Book Library lends braille, cassette, and talking books, magazines and playback equipment to northern Californians unable to read conventional print.
+The Braille and Talking Book Library, opens a new window lends braille, cassette, and talking books, magazines and playback equipment to northern Californians unable to read conventional print.
 To use this service, you must register with the California State Library.
 Download the application form from their website or visit any Contra Costa County Library location to obtain the application.

 Search the contents of their collection.

-Insiders programs offers people with intellectual and developmental disabilities the opportunity to develop confidence while navigating the library, experiencing library events and accessing library services and resources.
+Insiders programs offer people with intellectual and developmental disabilities the opportunity to develop confidence while navigating the library, experiencing library events and accessing library services and resources.